metabrainz/picard-docs/config/options_metadata.rst

    - **Do not standardize artist names**: Never standardize artist names, use the artist name as credited in the release.
    - **Standardize artist name variations only**: Standardize only name variations, such as "The Beatles" vs "Beatles".
-   - **Standardize artist name variations and name changes**: Standardize name variations and also name changes (i.e. the artist released music under a different name in the past, but does no longer use that name).
+   - **Standardize artist name variations and name changes**: Standardize name variations and also name changes, i.e. the artist released music under a different name in the past, but does no longer use that name.
+An example is "Diddy", who previously performed under the names "P. Diddy" and "Puff Daddy".

    .. note::